xackery/ret-wiki/content/new-players.md

   * **WHAT ELSE MAKES RETRIBUTION UNIQUE?**

-  * The Summoner's SynchroSatchel will work like your pet's inventory.
-Anything you put in there will be utilized by your pet (Armor/Weapons).
-In can also be stored in the bank instead of on your character
   * Each player starts with pre-selected class defining AA, the ability to origin to the ORIGINAL bazaar, and access to new, powerful versions of their starting items.
   * Enemy strength, exp, and loot tables are all as you remember them… for the most part.
 As you relive memories of camping your favorite pieces of gear and slaying your favorite enemies, you will also begin to remember how strong you really were as you find rare   versions of all wearable items are available.
 Like our memories, all gear can be found as Rose Colored (1.5x Stats) or Apocryphal (2x Stats + Bonuses).
   * With the access to class defining AA and tens of thousands of new, incredibly strong, albeit familiar pieces of gear, players may be able to clear most content with a single group, and therefore will be limited to three boxing + 1 Bazaar mule.